jesicaqp/trippin/project-template/README.md

 # Overview

 Our application provides users with an interactive platform where they can collaborate with their friends/peers to plan group events and know when there friends/peers are busy or free.
-Once implemented, they will have the ability to collaborate on events and see their friend’s calendars
+Once implemented, they will have the ability to collaborate on events and see their friend’s calendars.

 # Team Members
 1. Arushi Ahmed
-2. Aibhlin Fitzpatrick,
+2. Aibhlin Fitzpatrick
 3. Jesica Quinones

 # Application Initialization